potulabe/symphonypy/README.md

 lamb = 1

-# run Harmonypy or Harmony R on the reference:
+# run Harmonypy or Harmony R,
+# if you want to integrate the reference dataset
+# (skip this, if there is no necessity
+# of batch correction in the reference):
 sp.pp.harmony_integrate(
     adata_ref,
     ref_basis_source="X_pca",